TheSkyentist/GELATO/README.md

 Installation
 -------------

-HQUAILS can be installed by cloning this Git repository.
+HQUAILS can be installed by cloning this git repository.

 In your working directory, **you need to copy the "matplotlibrc" file** to control the plotting settings.
 This is most important if you are running HQUAILS with multiprocessing as this file sets the matplotlib backed to "Agg", a non-interactive backend, required for generating and saving figures on multiple threads.